 - Three of dashes of bitters

 - Add crushed ice into a cocktail shaker or mixing glass

-- Add 3 shots of Scotch Whiskey into the shaker<
+- Add 3 shots of Scotch Whisky into the shaker

 - Add 1 shot of the Sweet Vermouth into the shaker